Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-02/21-page.md

 ## Relative Linking Within Your Repository

 As you now know, the internet is built foundationally on links and inter-connected files and systems.
-We'll get into **hypertext** and **hyperlinks** later on in the course, but for right now, let's continue the [discussion on URL types](/docs/topic-02/urls/) and look at linking the files withing our directory together.
+We'll get into **hypertext** and **hyperlinks** later on in the course, but for right now, let's continue the [discussion on URL types](/docs/topic-02/urls/) and look at linking the files within our directory together.

 You've done some linking in **markdown** already, using outside sources and _absolute_ URLs: